zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 3. Create a [DNSSEC Query] with query type NSEC3PARAM and query name *Child Zone* ("NSEC3PARAM Query").

-4. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").
+4. Retrieve all name server names and IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").

 5. Create the following empty sets: